BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_04_sequence.md

 ## StatefulAsyncAction

-The __StatefulAsyncAction__ is the prefered way to implement asynchronous Actions.
+The __StatefulAsyncAction__ is the preferred way to implement asynchronous Actions.

-It is particularly useful when your code contains a __request-reply pattern__, i.e. when the action sends an asychronous request to another process, and checks periodically if the reply has been received.
+It is particularly useful when your code contains a __request-reply pattern__, i.e. when the action sends an asynchronous request to another process, and checks periodically if the reply has been received.

 Based on that reply, it may return SUCCESS or FAILURE.

-If, instead of communicating with an exteral process, you are performing some computation that takes a long time, you may want to split it in small "chunks" or you may want to move that computation to another thread (see [AsyncThreadedAction](tutorial-advanced/asynchronous_nodes.md) tutorial).
+If instead of communicating with an external process, you are performing some computation that takes a long time, you may want to split it into small "chunks" or you may want to move that computation to another thread (see [AsyncThreadedAction](tutorial-advanced/asynchronous_nodes.md) tutorial).